namazso/SecureUxTheme/AVRF.md

 ## AVrf custom provider installation

-Copy your provider dll to the %systemroot%\system32 (note for WOW64 you should use appreciate folder syswow64 and registry keys).
-Administrator rights required.
+Copy your provider dll to the %SystemRoot%\System32 directory (note: for x86 you have to use the SysWOW64 (SysWOW64 contains x86 files, System32 contains x64 files.
+No, it is not the other way around.) directory and registry keys).
+Administrator rights are required.

-Install your provider for specific application you want to debug, use IFEO key for this:
+Install the provider dll for the specific application you want to debug, go to the IFEO key:
-`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\AppName`
+`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\AppName` (Replace `AppName` with the name of the program, including extension)

-In the same key set your dll to the verifier dlls (can be multiple), only name required
+Here, Set the `VerifierDlls` value to the name of your dll (can be multiple), specifying extension is optional.

 `"VerifierDlls"="mydll.dll"`

-Enable Application Verifier for this application, in the same key set
+Enable Application Verifier for this application, in the same key.

 `"GlobalFlag"=dword:00000100`

-where 0x00000100 is FLG_APPLICATION_VERIFIER -> [Enable application verifier](http://msdn.microsoft.com/en-us/library/windows/hardware/ff542875(v=vs.85).aspx)
+Where `0x00000100` is `FLG_APPLICATION_VERIFIER` -> [Enable application verifier](http://msdn.microsoft.com/en-us/library/windows/hardware/ff542875(v=vs.85).aspx)

-Example
+Example:

 ```reg
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\mytest.exe]